Elimination Chamber (2025): Background

+Broadcast outlets

-The event aired on pay-per-view worldwide and was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
+The event aired on pay-per-view worldwide and was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Elimination Chamber to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.
 Rogers Communications, the owner of Rogers Centre, has been a longstanding partner of WWE and its parent company TKO, having been its broadcast and WWE Network distribution partner in Canada from 2014 to 2024, and continuing as the Canadian broadcast partner of co-owned mixed martial arts promotion Ultimate Fighting Championship (UFC), WWE's sister company under TKO.
-The official theme song for the event was "New Way Out" by Poppy.

-In 2011 and since 2013, the event has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.

 Storylines

 The event comprised four matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 On July 6, 2024, at Money in the Bank, John Cena officially announced that he would retire from professional wrestling at the end of 2025, having wrestled for WWE since 2002 (though part-time since 2018).
 Cena also stated that he would compete at Elimination Chamber, which would be his last Elimination Chamber event.
 After losing the Royal Rumble match at the 2025 Royal Rumble, during the event's post-show, Cena declared that he would compete in the men's Elimination Chamber match as it would be his last time at an opportunity to compete for a world championship in the main event of a WrestleMania.
 The next day, Raw General Manager Adam Pearce announced that qualifying matches for the remaining spots would begin the following night on Raw.
 CM Punk won the first qualifier by defeating Sami Zayn.
 The third spot was determined on the February 7 episode of SmackDown, where Drew McIntyre defeated Jimmy Uso and LA Knight in a triple threat match.
 The fourth spot was determined on the February 10 episode of Raw, where Logan Paul defeated Rey Mysterio.
 The fifth spot was determined on the February 14 episode of SmackDown by another triple threat match where Damian Priest defeated Braun Strowman and Jacob Fatu, while the final spot was determined on the February 17 episode of Raw where Seth "Freakin" Rollins defeated Finn Bálor.
 As a result of Royal Rumble winner Jey Uso choosing to challenge Gunther for Raw's World Heavyweight Championship at WrestleMania 41, this confirmed that the winner of the men's Elimination Chamber match would challenge Cody Rhodes for SmackDown's Undisputed WWE Championship at WrestleMania.